mintedreward/heartmail/README.md

 - [ ] Fill existing MB avatars to DB
 - [ ] Enable avatar upload
 - [ ] Deploy to production
+- [ ] Profile page
+- [ ] Protocol: extension to paymail profile

 Wishlist:

+- [ ] Dark mode
+- [ ] New accounts should have anonymous name if not the first account
 - [ ] Spinners for new account
 - [ ] Spinner for sign in
 - [ ] Implement .toFrontEnd() for database structs and put in front-end